20 Real Estate Business Cards (+ Examples & Templates)

 (Source: QuotesGram)

-This real estate business card design is unique and exudes confidence about your abilities as a real estate agent.
-While it is the same size as a traditional business card, the cutout of the word “sold” shows your clients that you are in the business of making sure transactions are completed.
+Why we like it: This real estate business card design is unique and exudes confidence about your abilities as a real estate agent.
+While it is the same size as a traditional business card, the cut-out of the word “sold” shows your clients you are in the business of making sure transactions are completed.
 In addition, a link to your website is displayed so clients can visit to learn more about you and your services.

 (Source: Facebook)

-Real estate business cards can be simple, as this example shows, as the white background with blue and red lettering packs a big punch.
-This contrast makes the agent photo stand out and highlights the popular brokerage RE/MAX with a similarly colored logo.
-The agent also changed the size and color of specific letters and numbers in order to draw your attention to those details.
+Why we like it: Unique real estate business cards can be simple, as this example shows.
+The white background with blue and red lettering packs a big punch, and this contrast makes the agent photo stand out and highlights the popular brokerage, RE/MAX, with a similarly colored logo.
+The agent also changed the size and color of specific letters and numbers to draw your attention to those details.
 The effect is modern and energetic.

 (Source: nextdayflyers.com)

-For some real estate agents, traditional and simple business cards are the best fit to showcase their brand.
-Real estate business card examples like this one include all the necessary information someone would need to get in touch, like a cell and work phone number, name, email, address, and website.
+Why we like it: For some real estate agents, traditional and simple business cards are the best fit to showcase their brand.
+Real estate business card examples like the one shown above include all the necessary information someone would need to get in touch, like a cell and work phone number, name, email, address, and website.
 The logo is prominently displayed on both the front and back of the card with an inverse color design.

 (Source: Zazzle)

-If luxury real estate is your niche clientele, your business card should reflect that.
+Why we like it: If luxury real estate is your niche clientele, your business card should reflect that.
 This real estate business card example provides all the necessary contact information to your target audience, but the design is what grabs attention.
-By including a foil and sheen, it is reminiscent of luxury real estate, which attaches your branding to your target client base.
+Including a foil and sheen in your business card is reminiscent of luxury real estate, which attaches your branding to your target client base.

 Zazzle allows you to choose from premade business card templates or create your own from scratch.
 The premade designs are highly customized and will appeal to agents who are targeting a specific audience or who want to stand out from the competition with their personalized design.
 Take a look at their unique options today.